 * What do we need?

-We need your help to afford much-needed updates to our home and van to give Oara more independence and freedom.
+We need your help to afford much-needed updates to our home to give Oara more independence and freedom.

 * So, why are we looking for your help?

 While Oara has medical insurance and qualifies for financial assistance through the County, Pete and Shanna (co-parents) have to split those assistance funds with Oara’s mother, who also has a home and vehicle that need updates for accessibility.
 Oara’s father has joint custody and she spends every other week with her mother.

 Shanna purchased our home just after Oara’s father and she began dating–before she ever met this amazing little girl and knew about her needs.
 Our home is a beautiful little bungalow with a large corner lot that was built in the 1940s.
 We love our home.
 Oara and her sister love that we have room for swings, hammocks, and a kid-sized pool.
 But since it was built in the 40s, it is small and not accessible.
 For example, we can’t fit Oara’s wheelchair in the bathroom, so we must help her walk to use the toilet and bathtub.
 We also do not have ramp access to the house so we have to lug her manual chair up the stairs.
 This also means that she cannot get her power chair into our home.

 * What exactly are we hoping to update?

 There are so many updates that we need to make Oara’s life easier and more independent, but here are the ones we hope you can help us achieve:

 – Ramps and deck modifications for the house; changing the layout of the entryway to ensure powerchair access, including relocating the door (estimated at $15,000 over what county aid can cover)

 – Bathroom expansion and direct access to Oara’s bedroom (estimated at $15,00).